-- Mark Reid logs all of his Quality Hill/Mountain Walks in his Mountain Training Logbook - TeamWalking is an approved course provider of the National Navigation Award Scheme - TeamWalking is an approved course provider of Mountain Training's Hill & Mountain Skills scheme - Mark Reid is a member of the Mountain Training Association and British Mountaineering Council. - Mark Reid regularly works with other Mountain Leaders and shares/discusses Good Practice. - Mark Reid is an Outdoor Professional, and runs around 100 outdoor courses, walks and activities each year, and walks over 2,000 miles a year.
+- Mark Reid logs all of his Quality Hill/Mountain Walks in his Mountain Training Logbook - TeamWalking is an approved course provider of the National Navigation Award Scheme - TeamWalking is an approved course provider of Mountain Training's Hill & Mountain Skills scheme - Mark Reid is a member of the Mountain Training Association and British Mountaineering Council. - Mark Reid regularly works with other Mountain Leaders and shares/discusses Good Practice. - Mark Reid is a Fellow of the Royal Geographical Society and member of the Institute for Outdoor Learning and is a Board Director (charity) for the National Navigation Award Scheme. - Mark Reid is an Outdoor Professional, and runs around 100 outdoor courses, walks and activities each year, and walks over 2,000 miles a year.